 How to Make Money with Google Ads

-If You Have an Online Presence, You Can Profit From It.
+If You Have an Online Presence, You Can Profit From It with Google Ads

-If you have a website, a blog or any other kind of presence on the Internet, then Google has money to give you.
+If you have a website, a blog, or any other kind of presence on the Internet, Google has money to give you.
 It's called Google Adsense, and it's a program that literally makes everyone a winner.

 Advertisers get new clients or sales through the Adwords program.
 Google gets money to serve those ads.
 And you get money when people click on them.
 How do you spell cha-ching?